shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 *This is a Full-Length RNA Analysis pipeline developted by BGI RD group.*

 As we all knows, with the progress of single molecule sequencing technology, full-length transcript sequencing will become more popular.
 Compared to the second generation sequencing technology, the three generations sequencing technology can detect full-length transcript from 5-end to polyA tail, this enables us to take the more accurate way to quantifying gene and isoform expression, and can take more accurate way to research isoform structure, such as alternative splicing(AS), alternative polyadenylation(APA), allele specific expression(ASE), fusion gene, UTR length and UTR secondary structure, etc.
 Here, we provide a bioinformatics pipeline for PacBio IsoSeq data analysis from raw subreads.bam.
-This pipeline contain quality control, basic statistics, full-length transcripts identification, isoform clustering, error correction and isoform quantification.
+This pipeline contain quality control, basic statistics, full-length transcripts identification, isoform clustering, error correction and isoform quantification, and it is very easy to install and use.

 # Dependencies
 SMRTlink 6.0 or later